A note on some example of NSOP1 theories: Context and notations :

-\justify NSOP1 theories have recently been studied as a generalisation of simple theories.
-Kim and Pillay \cite{kim1997simple} have shown that simplicity can be characterised in terms of the existence of an independence notion satisfying some properties, which then implies that this independence relation is forking independence.
+NSOP1 theories have recently been studied as a generalization of simple theories.
+Kim and Pillay \cite{kim1997simple} have shown that simplicity can be characterized in terms of the existence of an independence notion satisfying some properties, which then implies that this independence relation is forking independence.
 Chernikov and Ramsey \cite[Theorem 5.8]{chernikov2016model} have shown a similar result for NSOP1 theories and Kim-forking independence, another relation of independence which is defined as 'generic forking independence'.
 One question we can ask is the relation between these two notions of independence in the context of NSOP1 theories.

-\justify In this note we will present some known examples of NSOP1 theories as well as generalisations of these examples and we will compute, whenever possible, forking independence and Kim-independence in these theories.
+In this note we will present some known examples of NSOP1 theories as well as generalizations of these examples and we will compute, whenever possible, forking independence and Kim-independence in these theories.
 We will show that the relation between these two notions can vary among non-simple NSOP1 theories, and we will also show that Kim-forking may or may not satisfy strong local character.

 We shall write $\forkindep^{d}$ for dividing independence, $\forkindep^{f}$ for forking independence and $\forkindep^{K}$ for Kim-independence.
 By algebraic independence we mean $A\forkindep^{a}_{C}B:=acl(AC)\cap acl(BC)=acl(C)$.
 The main notions we shall be looking at are the two following definitions which were introduced by H. Adler in \cite{adler2009geometric} in his axiomatic approach of independence relations.
 They were also studied in the NSOP1 context and also more generally by C. D'Elbée in \cite{d2023axiomatic} and \cite{d2022generic}.